UWrc/UWrc.github.io/blog/2021-02-25-klone-soft-launch.md

 - We provide the basic compilers (e.g., GNU, Intel) as modules.
 - The HYAK team is encouraging a container first world (i.e., use Singularity).

-### February 28, 2021
+### March 1, 2021

-Update expected in the evening.
+Next update expected in the evening on this date.